 - African lions are the largest species of big cat’s family and the second largest in the Felidae family as the tiger is the largest.

-- Lions reach up to 1.2 metres height up to shoulders and weight around 150 – 225 kg and lioness can reach 1 metre in shoulder height and weight may touch 110-152kg.
+- Lions reach up to 1.2 meters height up to shoulders and weight around 150 – 225 kg and lioness can reach 1 meter in shoulder height and weight may touch 110-152kg.

 - Their habitat is the most diverse one, they can live almost everywhere.
 They can survive in open woodlands, thick bush, scrub, and grasslands.

-- Lions have 5 claws on the front feet and 4 claws on the back feet; this helps them capturing their prey.
+- Lions have 5 claws on the front feet and 4 claws on the back feet; this helps them capture their prey.